-In thie lesson, we will learn how to solve average speed problems.
+In these lessons, we will learn how to solve word problems involving average speed.

 John drove for 3 hours at a rate of 50 miles per hour and for 2 hours at 60 miles per hour.
 What was his average speed for the whole journey?

 Total distance = 50 × 3 + 60 × 2 = 270